BloomTech-Labs/labs10-discussion-board/README.md

 | searchText  | text          | yes       |

-### POST Discussions
+### POST Post ("Comments")

 Method: **[POST]** `/posts/:user_id`

-On Success: The New Discussion will be rendered in the list of Discussions, console will return the Discussion ID
+On Success: The New Comment will be rendered under the Post which "Add Comment" was clicked, console will return the Discussion ID

 Parameters: